axtend/axlib/docs/Upgrading-2.0-to-3.0.md

 ##### Async & Remote Keystore support

 In order to allow for remote-keystores, the keystore-subsystem has been reworked to support async operations and generally refactored to not provide the keys itself but only sign on request.
-This allows for remote-keystore to never hand out keys and thus to operate any substrate-based node in a manner without ever having the private keys in the local system memory.
+This allows for remote-keystore to never hand out keys and thus to operate any axlib-based node in a manner without ever having the private keys in the local system memory.

 There are some operations, however, that the keystore must be local for performance reasons and for which a remote keystore won't work (in particular around allychains).
 As such, the keystore has both a slot for remote but also always a local instance, where some operations hard bind to the local variant, while most subsystems just ask the generic keystore which prefers a remote signer if given.
 To reflect this change, `sc_service::new_full_parts` now returns a `KeystoreContainer` rather than the keystore, and the other subsystems (e.g. `sc_service::PartialComponents`) expect to be given that.